Tohmua/php-II-higher-structures-M5Ex1/README.md

 Create a class for an e-commerce application
 Give it a constructor with 3 properties
 Write at least one additional function
-Instantiate class to make sure it works as expected
+Instantiate class to make sure it works as expected (Note: Check the spec/App/Products/ProductSpec.php for this)

 # Info
 This is module 5 exercise 1 of the php II Higher Structures course by Oliver Musgrove-Wethey